Use Word templates to create standardized documents

 In the XML Mapping Pane, right-click the relationship containing the content control fields, and then click Repeating.

-When you use the Word template in Customer Engagement apps to create a document, the table will populate with multiple rows of data.
+When you use the Word template in model-driven apps in Dynamics 365 to create a document, the table will populate with multiple rows of data.

-When the template has the fields and formatting you want, save it and upload it into Customer Engagement apps.
+When the template has the fields and formatting you want, save it and upload it into model-driven apps in Dynamics 365.

-Step 4: Upload the Word template back into Dynamics 365 for Customer Engagement apps
+Step 4: Upload the Word template back into model-driven apps in Dynamics 365

-When you have your Word template built the way you want, save it so you can upload it into Customer Engagement apps.
+When you have your Word template built the way you want, save it so you can upload it into model-driven apps in Dynamics 365.

 Access to the newly created Word template depends on how you uploaded it and to the access granted to the security role.
 Be sure to check out Use Security Roles to control access to templates.

-Customer Engagement administrators can use the Settings page to upload the Word template into Customer Engagement apps.
-A template uploaded in Settings is available to all users in your Customer Engagement apps organization.
+Administrators can use the Settings page to upload the Word template into model-driven apps in Dynamics 365.
+A template uploaded in Settings is available to all users in your organization.

-For admins: Upload the Word template into Dynamics 365 for Customer Engagement apps
+For admins: Upload the Word template into model-driven apps in Dynamics 365

 Click Upload Template.